 As we spent quite a bit of time at Waiʻanapanapa, we ran out of time and turned back after a walk around Hana.
 This meant that we didn’t get to see Hamoa Beach, the Seven Sacred Pools at O’heo and the Pipiwai Trail Bamboo Forest (which are all meant to be amazing) – however, I know I’ll be back… so, until next time!
 Just remember, you can’t do it all, unless you have more than 1 day, so you have to pick and choose.

 If you have time perhaps stop at Mama’s Fish House, an award-winning restaurant in Paia (easier if you are staying in Paia or on a 2-day trip).

-Top Tip 1: I highly recommend downloading the Road to Hana GyPSy Guide.
+TOP TIP 1: I highly recommend downloading the Road to Hana GyPSy Guide.
 This app is AMAZING!
+Honestly, brilliant!!!!
 You don’t need internet or signal for it to work, and the narrator (we called him ‘Pineapple Pete’) will tell you where to stop, give you a potted history of Hawai’i and is also pretty funny.
 It’s like having your own personal tour guide in the car.
 We also stopped at a few random places, for instance, we saw some guys cliff jumping into a pool which was pretty fun to watch.

 Day 5 – Ka’anapali & Lahaina

 We relaxed on the beach on our last day in Maui, only moving to eat and go surfing for a couple of hours.